cisocrgroup/ocrd_cis/README.md

 Script to train a model from a list of ground-truth archives (see ocrd-tool.json) for the post correction.

-The tool somewhat mimics the behaviour of other ocrd tools:
+The tool somewhat mimics the behaviour of other ocrd tools and accepts the following Arguments:
  * `--mets` for the workspace
  * `--log-level` is passed to other tools
  * `--parameter` is used as configuration